marcemq/appinventor-ws/README.md

 > App Inventor is a free, cloud-based service that allows you to make your own mobile apps using a blocks based programming language.
 You access App Inventor using a web browser (Chrome, Firefox, Safari)

 ## Requirements
-* Laptop with wifi access.
+* Laptop with wifi access by each team.
-* Celular or tablet with wifi access with MIT AI2 Companion by MIT Center mobile app installed to test the app in real time.
+* Celular or tablet with wifi access with MIT AI2 Companion by MIT Center mobile app installed to test the app in real time by each team too.
 * Have a email account ready to be used, required only one by team.